ein-lang/core/README.md

 # std

-Standard library for Ein programming language
+The standard library for Ein programming language

 ## License